manchido/AWS-jenkins-docker-sonarqube/README.md

 # AWS-jenkins-docker-sonarqube

+### Jenkins
-### Jenkins - Used in automating the build and deployment to docker.
+Used in automating the build and deployment to docker.
+### Github
-### Github - Version control and collaboration.
+Version control and collaboration.
-### Sonarqube - For code analysis
+### Sonarqube
-tool that helps analyze and manage code quality in software projects.
+For code analysis.
+Tool that helps analyze and manage code quality in software projects.
+### Docker
-### Docker - Containerization of software build for deployment.
+Containerization of software build for deployment.

 ## STEPS